- We support the research needs of current LSU faculty, staff, students, and emeritus faculty.

 - As with photocopies, patrons will be notified via email when loans arrive.

-- Once notified, the material can be picked up at the Access Services desk, 1st Floor Middleton Library.
+- Once notified, the material can be picked up at the Access Services desk, 2nd Floor, Main Library.
 Picture ID is required.

 - Patrons can authorize others to pick up their materials for them by listing each person's name as an Authorized User through their ILLiad account; to access this information, login to ILLiad, click on “Change User Information” under “Tools”, type in each name in the “Authorized User” section, and click “Submit Information.”
 Authorized Users must present a picture ID card when picking up materials.